This post may contain affiliate links. Please read my disclosure policy.

 - Drop the spinach into the pot and stir until it wilts.
 Serve warm in bowls, topped with plain yogurt and chopped cilantro, if you like.

-Note: If you don't have a spice grinder, substitute 1 tablespoon rice flour and stir together with the spices in a small bowl.
+- Note: If you don’t have a spice grinder, substitute 1 tablespoon rice flour or chickpea flour and stir together with the spices in a small bowl.